Opera: Pique Dame (The Queen of Spades)

 The opera is at turns grand, dramatic, majestic, exciting, plaintive and mournful, much like Tchaikovsky’s best symphonies.
 It has a bit of everything.
 The arias and melodies are stunningly beautiful, and the orchestral writing is full of Tchaikovsky’s distinctive flair for drama and pathos.
 The music takes center stage here – how could it not in Tchaikovsky’s hands?
 Listen to this delicious opening to Act III as you continue reading:

 This was the first opera I ever saw live, back in the early ’90s, during my very first and thrilling visit to the Metropolitan Opera House at Lincoln Center in New York City.
 Russian opera is not a typical first choice for people new to the genre, as I was, but I was enormously moved by Tchaikovsky’s symphonies and life story.
-He was my hero, and I had a burning desire to see one of his operas, so I headed to New York, alone.
+He was my hero, and I had a burning desire to see one of his operas, so I headed to New York.
 This was right around the centenary of his death, and his music was even more in vogue than usual.
 But it was mid-February, and a blizzard hit the city during my stay.
 The opera was on a weeknight, and between that, the storm, and this opera not being wildly popular, the opera house was relatively deserted.
 I was able to move to a prime seat up front that would have normally cost a small fortune, and was far better than the one I had paid for.
 For the next three hours, I was mesmerized and enthralled by this highly atmospheric, haunting opera.
-Not only was the music passionate and visceral, but I felt like they were playing it just for me (the auditorium, which seats four thousand, wasn’t even ten percent full).
+Not only was the music passionate and visceral, but I felt like they were playing it just for me.
 When I hear certain parts of the opera today, I am strongly reminded of that magical, snowy night when I was warmly cocooned in the splendor of one of the greatest opera houses in the world, feeding my soul with a work of immense genius.

 The opera is the story of a (literally) haunted man, Herman, who is addicted to gambling and to discovering the secret three cards that will supposedly win him a fortune.
 The secret is rumored to be known to an old Countess (the “Queen of Spades” of the title), who also happens to be the grandmother of the woman Herman is in love with (Liza) but cannot have (she is betrothed to a prince, and Herman is not of her class).
 The opera is based on a story by the great Russian author Alexander Pushkin, just as Tchaikovsky’s other popular opera, Eugene Onegin, is, but this time Tchaikovsky’s own brother wrote the libretto, with some help from the composer himself.
 Tchaikovsky composed this opera around the same time as his extremely popular ballet The Nutcracker, and each shares similarities.
 The composer would be dead in just three years’ time at the height of his career, so this is among his last compositions.
 There is so much glorious music in this opera that I can’t include it all here; I’d basically be posting the whole thing (you can indeed watch the whole thing on YouTube.
 I’d highly recommend this one).
-This opera’s music goes directly to the depth of my soul, like so much of Tchaikovsky’s output, and leaves me awestruck – it is sheer brilliance.
+This opera’s music goes directly to the depth of my soul, like so much of Tchaikovsky’s output, and leaves me awestruck with its brilliance.
 Whether these feelings are vestiges of that impressionable night in New York many years ago – my first opera, my first time at the Met, the allure of the City – I’m not sure, but this is one I treasure deeply.
-It is my desert island opera, and many scenes bring tears to my eyes – the music is that enthralling.
+It is my desert island opera, and you won’t find me paying more rapt attention to anything else.

 The opera begins with some foreboding chords in the overture, followed by a pleasant opening scene in a park on a sunny day (this scenario is very reminiscent of the opening scene in The Nutcracker).
 Children play as the governesses watch over them and the men discuss the happenings at the gambling tables the prior night.
 They remark on Herman’s obsessiveness and recent moodiness.
 He admits to being in love from afar with a woman whom he has not officially met (Liza).
 He soon discovers that she is above his station, and is pledged to another, Prince Yeletsky.
 There is a wonderful quartet in this scene (“mne strashno” – “I am afraid”) between Herman, Liza, the countess and the prince wherein they each voice their respective fears (timestamp 23:40):